state-adapt/state-adapt/apps/docs2/docs/api/eslint-plugin-spaghetti/rules/no-spaghetti.md

 > **Experimental:** The rule and its configuration may change as we learn from real-world use.

-The rule warns when an imperative command's aggregate score exceeds `maxScore`.
-Warnings appear on the command or caller line that crossed the limit.
+The rule helps minimize spaghetti code by warning on imperative commands that reach too far from the code they affect.
+Warnings appear on the individual command or caller line.

-The score is the sum of each measured count multiplied by its weight.
-Resolved calls extend the trace: same-file calls contribute call-to-declaration line distance, while cross-file calls and imported resources contribute file and folder crossings.
-There is no fixed function-call penalty.
+## Configure exceptions

-Unresolved external commands receive a score penalty of `200`.
-Use `allowedCalls` or `allowedApis` for intentional exceptions.
+Intentional commands can be allowed in `.eslintrc.json`:

 ```json
 {